spine-examples/todo-list/README.md

 The parts are joined with the [`TaskAggregateRoot`](./api-java/src/main/java/io/spine/examples/todolist/c/aggregate/TaskAggregateRoot.java).

-Each of the parts and the root has a corresponding repository registered in the TodoList bounded context.
+Both parts and the root have corresponding repositories registered in the TodoList bounded context.

 This separation is performed with the purpose of isolating loosely coupled elements of the aggregate.
 This may be useful e.g. when a client wants to fetch only a subset of all the data.